Bugle 4038 – Every Mushroom Cloud…

 Correct.

-If I'd put my money on it, though, I would guess that there probably will not be a massive global Armageddon-level apocalypse-grade conflict arising from this.
+Correct.
+If I had to put my money on it, though, I would guess that there probably will not be a massive global Armageddon-level apocalypse-grade conflict arising from this.

-i mean that's that's fine to an extent but the problem is when dicks get swung there is always a danger that porcelain ornaments will be knocked off relatively low mantelpieces that is the concern for me as a member of of the human race particularly when one of those doing the swinging is kim jong-un a one-man zone who rules north korea with a rod of stupid stupid iron.
+That is the concern for me as a member of of the human race, particularly when one of those doing the swinging is Kim Jong-un, a one-man one-man zone who rules North Korea with a rod of stupid, stupid iron.

 after

-you lose any kind of contest, or when you want to show the other person off, you burn the village after, don't you?
+you lose any kind of contest or when you want to show the other person off you you burn the village after don't you so he they would they are planning to burn down the global village that'll show them

-Did you just said if you were to put money on this, that seems like a safe bet because if you are wrong, you do not need to
+also quick quick commentary on on your commentary did you just said if you were to put money on this yeah that seems like a safe bet because if you are wrong you do not need to uh to pay up i guess so that is the ultimate no-lose bet isn't it

-And also, with regards to your dick swinging, the one thing you left out is it's possible that one of those parties is able to fit a nuclear warhead on the tip of their pieces.
+yeah that's it's a very safe bet and also with regards to your dick swinging swinging, the one thing you left out is it's possible that one of those parties is able to fit a nuclear warhead on the tip of their beams.

 Which would change the dynamic considerably.

-I mean, I was looking at the strategy of it because North Korea proudly announced that they are going to attack Guam, basically.
+It doesn't make...
+I mean, I was looking at the strategy of it because North Korea proudly announced that they're going to attack Guam, basically.

 Guam, as I'm sure you listeners know, is a small island in the Pacific.

-and in terms of the strategy of it, obviously it makes perfect sense to attack a heavily defended and a highly militarised Pacific island because that is the absolutely ideal beachhead, Hari, for North Korea's planned land invasion of mainland USA, being as it is just 6,000 short miles from the coast of California.
+And in terms of the strategy of it, obviously, it makes perfect sense to attack a heavily defended and highly militarized Pacific island because that is the absolutely ideal beachhead, Hari, for North Korea's planned land invasion of mainland USA, being as it is just 6,000 short miles from the coast of California.

 So, as our Seattle correspondent, currently on the front line, could you just check out of your window and see whether the North Korean landing forces have already taken over the city and are sitting down for coffees or listening to grunge?